 This narrow strip of road provides visitors with an accessible way to reach the southern tip of Orkney’s South Ronaldsay from the Mainland.
 This is an easy way to explore these islands, but it also provides splendid views of the surrounding landscapes.

-So take a trip down the Churchill Barriers – You’ll be treated to incredible beaches, a plethora of sea life and birdlife, and even an opportunity to enjoy the shallower waters of the archipelago.
+So take a trip down the Churchill Barriers, and you’ll be treated to incredible beaches, a plethora of sea life and birdlife, and even an opportunity to enjoy the shallower waters of the archipelago.

 Standing Stones of Stenness

 These stones could be the oldest in the British Isles and were once used in rituals and other important events during their time.
-And although there were once 12 of these mighty structures, the remaining four impose a sense of size and scope that evokes the imagery of ancient burial rituals and zealous rites.
+And although there were once 12 of these mighty structures, the remaining four impose a sense of size and scope and evoke imagery of ancient burial rites and rituals.

 The Stones of Stenness may be one of the most popular attractions in Orkney, especially with their proximity to the Ring of Brodgar.